What’s the impact of technology on sport?

 Eddie Jones, too, Head Coach of England’s Rugby Union side confirmed recently that he uses drones in preparation for big matches.

-Managers can now analyse space, formation and tactical plans from overhead with a full view of the pitch.
+Managers can now analyze space, formation and tactical plans from overhead with a full view of the pitch.
 For younger players, who are more receptive to pictures and images than in-depth dossiers of information, drones provide a clearer way of displaying information.

 Yet drone involvement is not always good.
 In January 2018, Yeovil Town’s League Two clash with Crawley Town was stopped for 11 minutes while an unmanned drone hovered over the stadium.